mirfanmcs/Machine-Learning/Supervised Learning/Linear Regression/Linear Regression with One Variable/Octave/readme.md

 Supervised Learning - Linear Regression with One Variable (Octave)
 ===================================================================

+Note: You can run below code in either Octave or Matlab.

+Octave is a free software for mathematics and plotting.
+You can install Octave from [here](https://www.gnu.org/software/octave/)

-Run following commands in Octave
+Run following commands in Octave, and in the local path where all files are present in local Octave folder.

 `$ octave`